joonarafael/unsecure-software/docs/security_issues.md

 ### How this is present in my application

 As a default, passwords are not encrypted in the database.
 They are stored as plaintext.
-If anyone hypothetically got access to the database, they could read the passwords in clear text.,
+If anyone hypothetically got access to the database, they could read the passwords in clear text.

 ### How to perform an attack against the unsecure system yourself